Andrew DemshukAssistant Professor

 Dr. Andrew Demshuk specializes in modern Central European history, with emphasis on the influence of memory and ethnic cleansing in the post-1945 German states and Poland.
 His book The Lost German East: Forced Migration and the Politics of Memory, 1945–1970 (Cambridge University Press, June 2012) examines how, amid the charged political context of the early Cold War, millions of West Germans expelled from the province of Silesia after World War II came to recognize that physical return was not possible.
 It has received extensive positive reviews and won one of the two honorable mentions from the biannual 2012 Smith book award from the European History Section of the Southern Historical Association.
 He has published numerous peer-reviewed research articles addressing other dimensions of his field.

-Through a year of financial support from the Alexander von Humboldt Foundation (August 2014-August 2015), Dr. Demshuk will pursue research on his next major project: a comparative history of post-1945 reconstruction and urban planning in three cities which had been part of united Germany before 1945 and were then divided by Cold War borders—Frankfurt am Main (West Germany), Leipzig (East Germany), and Wrocław (western Poland).
+Through financial support from the Alexander von Humboldt Foundation (August 2014-December 2015), Dr. Demshuk will pursue research on his next major project: a comparative history of post-1945 reconstruction and urban planning in three cities which had been part of united Germany before 1945 and were then divided by Cold War borders—Frankfurt am Main (West Germany), Leipzig (East Germany), and Wrocław (western Poland).
 The project examines the politics of memory in urban reconstruction under three contrasting regime ideologies and societies haunted by the recent Nazi past, racial tensions, and forced ethnic migration.

 Dr. Demshuk has conducted research at libraries, institutes, and archives across Germany with funding from the Simon Dubnow Institute for Jewish History and Culture in Leipzig (2006), the Herder Institut in Marburg (2007, 2009), the German Academic Exchange Program (2007-2008), and the UAB College of Arts and Sciences and Faculty Development Program (2013).
 He frequently participates in overseas conferences and workshops, and regularly contributes papers at meetings of the German Studies Association; Association for Slavic, East European, and Eurasian Studies; and Southern Historical Association.
 He often reviews monographs for peer-reviewed academic journals, has composed a review essay on comparative historical approaches to ethnic cleansing, and has helped to organize events with the Birmingham Holocaust Education Center and Birmingham International Center.